Sawdust firing comes from one of the oldest firing techniques.

-Sawdust is layered in the bottom of the barrel before the pottery is set in.
-More sawdust is added around the pots until completely covered.
-More pots are stacked on top and more sawdust is added until the barrel is full.
+First, sawdust is layered in the bottom of the barrel before the pottery is set in.
+Next, more sawdust is added around the pots until they’re completely covered.
+More pots are stacked on top, and more sawdust is added until the barrel is full.

-A fire is lit on the top and when everything is burning well the kiln is covered and left to burn out.
+A fire is lit on the top, and when everything is burning well the kiln is covered and left to smoulder.
+As the sawdust and wood shavings slowly burn down the smoke and fumes sear into the clay surface.
 This can take anywhere from twelve hours to three days.
-As the sawdust and wood shavings smoulder the smoke and fumes burn permanently into the clay surface.

-With a little trial and error it is possible to achieve many effects.
-The potter wants to think about the desired look while making the piece and create the kind of surface to match the desired effect.
+With a little trial and error it’s possible to achieve many effects.
+The potter wants to think about a specific look while making the piece, and create the kind of surface to match the desired effect.
 Various shapes and textures will respond differently to the smoking process.
-For a smooth finish a number of thin layers of clay particles are applied to a bone dry pot and then burnished to a smooth surface.
+For a smooth finish a number of thin layers of clay slurries are applied to a bone dry pot, then burnished until smooth.
 For a matte finish the clay is left rough, and/or painted with stains.